Lars-Åke Andersson

 Lars-Åke Andersson is a former international speedway rider from Sweden.
 He is not to be confused with Åke Andersson, another Swedish international rider from the same time period.

 Speedway career

 Andersson won a bronze medal at the Speedway World Team Cup in the 1976 Speedway World Team Cup.
+During the same season he toured the United Kingdom with the Vetlanda team.